sueszli/blog/choosing macos.md

 - forced advertisement, updates

-     you're forced to use windows 11 after 2025 because by then windows 10 won’t receive any updates. but windows 11 comes with ads on the lock screen and start menu that you can’t turn off. luckily, you can mitigate this problem by using tools like win debloat: https://github.com/LeDragoX/Win-Debloat-Tools
+     you're stuck with windows 11 after 2025 because by then windows 10 won’t receive any updates. but windows 11 comes with ads on the lock screen and start menu that you can’t turn off. luckily, you can mitigate this problem by using tools like win debloat: https://github.com/LeDragoX/Win-Debloat-Tools

 - wsl2 (windows subsystem for linux) is very unstable